 BAM Ireland began using BIM 360 Insight and Construction IQ to capture data and manage construction work on all levels.
-Their first projects with Insight and Construction IQ were the Museum of the Future in Dubai and seven Court House projects completed under a public-private partnership across Ireland.
+A full construction lifecycle firm, BAM executes complex and diverse projects, from the Museum of the Future in Dubai to the Brewery Quarters project in Cork, Ireland.

 Construction IQ gave BAM the ability to identify high-risk issues through machine learning assisted by human experience

-With Insight and Construction IQ running, BAM Ireland created a machine learning environment to manage their data.
+With Construction IQ running in the background, BAM Ireland created a machine learning environment to manage their data.
 This enabled them to manage increasing amounts of project information within an automated system.
 The system in turn could adapt to new data sets that required changes or new ways of organizing.

-Construction IQ assisted the BAM Ireland team to break down barriers between traditional knowledge silos within the organization and across the industry, and establish better collaboration across all teams.
+Construction IQ assisted the BAM Ireland team to break down barriers between traditional knowledge silos within both the Brewery Quarter project as well as within the organization as a whole to establish better collaboration across all teams.